jalhadi/herd-daemon/README.md

 ##### Inbound socket

-The inbound socket uses the Pair pattern.
+The inbound socket uses the Pub/Sub pattern.
 Once your daemon is running, you can receive messages with it like follows:

 ```
 # Example inbound communication using